 It is quiet safe in Egypt right now.
 The situation in calming down with no more riots in Cairo after the new president Mohamed Morsi was assigned.
-Tourism is starting to revive again, and the number of tourists is increasing so there is no need to panic about your safety. about 6 years ago
+Tourism is starting to revive again, and the number of tourists is increasing so there is no need to panic about your safety. almost 7 years ago

 From all of the people I speak to who have been to Egypt recently, the general feeling is that it is a moderately safe destination to go to.
 Having said this, Egypt is far from stable, politically and civically.

 Here are a few sources to support this.

 Demonstrations against Morsi took place only a few days ago outside Egypt's presidential palace

 Tahir Square has been the home to scores of protests, uprisings and clashes over the past 18 months.
 This doesn't look like it will change any time soon

 As a tourist, however, you will be welcomed with open arms.
 The 18 months of demonstrations has left a bad taste in the mouths of travellers wishing to come to the country, and vendors are keen to have Cairo return to normal.